Dram Shop Injury Lawyers Serving Rhode Island

 - BAC of 0.15 – major loss of balance, substantial difficulty maintaining vehicle control, poor attention to driving tasks.

-How to Be a Responsible Drinker
+How to Be a Responsible Drinker in Providence

 Having a few drinks with friends is something most adults enjoy.
 However, it is important to be a responsible drinker.
 If you are planning on drinking, it is important that you plan a safe ride home.
 The National Highway Traffic Safety Administration recommends all adults follow these steps when drinking.